bharaniabhishek123/ML-Introduction/README.md

 To get started, we recommend using a Jupyter Server from one of the recommended online platforms such as google colab.

 Google Colab - A popular free service from Google with loaded with all the required ML packages.
-All you need is a browser.
+All you need is a web-browser, chrome (recommended)

 # Setup Instructions for the Workshop